Travel in Austria

 • The Marble Hall (Marmorsaal) – This hall was mainly used for hosting official ceremonies for important guests.
 The hall is divided into two levels.
 Its walls were built in a style reminiscent of triumphal arches and are decorated with various ornaments alluding to the military victories of Prince Eugene.
 The impressive ceiling painting is the work of the artist Martino Altomonte and depicts the story of Apollo in the sun chariot.

 • The Marble Gallery (Marmorgalerie) – This area of the palace was probably designed to be the exhibition space for three marble statues of women from the Roman period.
-The three statues are known as the “Herculaneum Women,” and they were displayed in this room.
-In 1736, the statues of the women were sold to the Dresden government, and in their place, three other statues were installed, specially sculpted at the prince’s request.
-The walls and ceiling in this room are covered with impressive paintings depicting Eugene’s military victories.
+The three statues, known as the “Herculaneum Women,” once stood in this room.
+In 1736, the Dresden government purchased the statues, and the prince replaced them with three new statues specially sculpted at his request.
+The walls and ceiling of the room display impressive paintings depicting Eugene’s military victories.

 • The Hall of Grotesques (Groteskensaal) – Decorating the entrance hall and garden pavilions with grotesque illustrations was very popular at the beginning of the 18th century.
 In this part of the palace, there are several unique paintings by the artist Jonas Drentwett.
 Most of these paintings have been preserved in their original form, except for the parts of the painting that were on the wall opposite the gardens, which were damaged in the bombings that Vienna suffered in 1945.

 • The Gold Cabinet (Goldkabinett) – During the reign of Maria Theresa, the room was converted into the Gold Cabinet (or the Room of Mirrors and Porcelain).
-Some of the decorations in this room were taken from another palace that Eugene owned on Himmelpfortgasse street in the city itself.
-It is estimated that the redesign of the room was completed in 1765.
+Some of the decorations in this room came from another palace that Eugene owned on Himmelpfortgasse Street in the city.
+Historians estimate that the room’s redesign was completed in 1765.

 3. The Orangery

-The Orangery initially served as a winter garden that could be heated during the cold winter months.
-In the summer season, the roof and the southern wall of the Orangery were removed to avoid having to move the fruit trees out of the greenhouse.
+The Orangery initially functioned as a winter garden with heating for the cold months.
+In summer, its roof and southern wall came off to keep the fruit trees in place without moving them out of the greenhouse.
 Special structures of this type, designed for heating sensitive plants in winter, were common in Italy and Germany as early as the 16th century, but assembling and disassembling them each season was an arduous task.
 The Orangery building at the Belvedere was built in an innovative and sophisticated way that made the task of disassembling and reassembling the roof of the building much simpler.

 4. The Palace Stables (Prunkstall)

-The stables building once housed the prince’s horses, but today it is used for a display of art objects from the Gothic period.
-The collection on display includes about 150 items, most of which are shown to the general public.
-The exhibits include objects from the Romanesque period, paintings and sculptures from the Gothic period, and even an altar structure whose construction was influenced by Renaissance ideas.
+The stables building once housed the prince’s horses, but today it displays art objects from the Gothic period.
+The collection features about 150 items, most of which the public can view.
+Exhibits include objects from the Romanesque period, paintings and sculptures from the Gothic period, and even an altar structure influenced by Renaissance ideas.

 5. The Impressive Palace Gardens